NAGANO JAPAN

 narita-express-banner-edit

 Passes can be purchased via the official website or via a JR-affiliated overseas sales office.
-Once you have completed payment, you will receive an exchange order.
+Once you have completed the payment, you will receive an exchange order.
 This is a proof of payment and looks almost like a flight ticket with your personal details, type of pass, and validity (three months from the date of issue).
 It is important to note that the exchange order is not your actual pass and will need to be exchanged for your pass once in Japan.
-Whatever you do, do not lose the exchange order and prioritise exchanging it for your pass when you arrive.
+Whatever you do, do not lose the exchange order and prioritize exchanging it for your pass when you arrive.

 EXCHANGING & ACTIVATING YOUR PASS